GRTresna: An open-source code to solve the initial data constraints in numerical relativity

 \texttt{GRTresna} is a multigrid solver designed to solve the constraint equations for the initial data required in numerical relativity simulations.
-In particular it is focussed on scenarios with fundamental fields around black holes and inhomogeneous cosmological spacetimes.
-The following overview has been prepared as part of the submission of the code to the Journal of Open Source Software.
+In particular, it is focussed on scenarios with fundamental fields around black holes and inhomogeneous cosmological spacetimes.
 The code is based on the formalism in Aurrekoetxea, Clough \& Lim \cite{Aurrekoetxea:2022mpw} and can be found at \url{https://github.com/GRTLCollaboration/GRTresna}\footnote{We follow the GRTL Collaboration convention of naming codes as GR[Tool], where ``tresna'' means ``tool'' in \textit{Euskara} (Basque) \cite{enwiki:euskara}.}.